 To the Electress Sophie of Hanover, Versailles, 7 July 1701

 That Monsieur has not remembered me in his will is not surprising, it cannot be.
 In this country the husband cannot bequeath anything to the wife, nor the wife to the husband; but what he gives her during his lifetime is hers to keep.
 But Monsieur preferred to give it to those who amused him, for it turns out that three young fellows alone were given incomes of a hundred thousand talers each. […]

 What will become of my financial affairs I do not know, but there is no doubt that I will not have enough to live according to my rank unless the King helps me….
 The poor late Monsieur left things in a complete shambles and has not provided for me at all, for he could have done this during his lifetime, though not in his will; but he has preferred to distribute everything among his boyfriends, who loved him much less than I did.
 [Forster pp. 134 & 136]

 To the Raugravine Amalie Elisabeth of the Palatinate, Fontainebleau, 12 October 1701

-Those who share the inclinations of King William don’t make fun of women.
+King William often changes his favourites, and they say he has another in place of Albemarle.
+It is not surprising that the Queen had no rivals during her lifetime.
+People who have those inclinations do not bother much about women.
 On this subject, I have become so knowledgeable here in France that I could write books on it.
 [Holland I 239]

 To the Raugravine Amalie Elisabeth of the Palatinate, Versailles, 13 December 1701